All Episodes

 Probably a stretch to say it had anything to do with the kid being presumed gay.

-If you had long hair in 1965, you're gonna get razzed, it didn't matter.
+If you had long hair in 1965, you're going to get razzed.

-They weren't gonna think you were in the Beatles.
+They weren't going to think you were in the Beatles.

 Bullying was legal.

-Watch that be a quote that shows up at Media Matters and go.
+Watch that be a quote that shows up at Media Matters.

 Limbaugh praising bullying while defending Romney.

-Remember now, this is the same Washington Post That found that the N-word was painted on the underside of a rock at a summer camp where Rick Perry used to go a hundred years ago.
+Remember now, this is the same Washington Post that found that the N-word was painted on the underside of a rock at a summer camp where Rick Perry used to go 100 years ago.

 Remember that, Rachel?